artisan-roaster-scope/artisan/README.md

 Donations
 ---------

-This software is open-source and absolutely free, even for commercial use.
+This software is open-source and absolutely free, also for commercial use.

 If you think Artisan is useful to you, contribute financially to its further development.
 Send any amount via my [PayPal.Me page](https://www.paypal.me/MarkoLuther).
 Thanks!